jppaalassalo/secpro/README.md

 app.use(cors({ origin: clientOriginUrl }));
 app.disable("x-powered-by");

+// best practise: allow no caching so that there are no copies of private data in
+// system memory
 let setCache = function (req, res, next) {
   if (req.method == 'GET') {
     res.set('Cache-control', `must-revalidate, no-cache, no-store`)